Professional edition active

 • Aspirate while advancing.
 Urine will appear in the syringe.

 • If urine is not obtained, withdraw the needle to the subcutaneous tissue but do not withdraw completely.
-Then redirect the needle closer to the pubic bone in a downwards direction.
+Then redirect the needle closer to the pubic bone caudally.

-• Consider using ultrasound to identify the bladder for real-time ultrasound guidance.
-Place a sterile cover on the ultrasound probe.
+• If ultrasound-guided insertion is planned, place a sterile cover on the ultrasound probe.
 Place the probe on the abdominal wall just inferior to the planned needle-insertion site.
 Follow the needle as it advances through the anterior abdominal wall and into the bladder.
-When the needle is in the bladder, aspirate the urine.
+When the needle is visualized in the bladder, aspirate the urine.

 • After collecting adequate urine, withdraw the syringe and needle.

-• Place a bandage over the puncture site.
+• Place a bandage over the insertion site.

-Warning and Common Errors for Suprapubic Catheterization in a Child
+Warning and Common Errors for Suprapubic Aspiration in a Child

 • Microscopic hematuria is common after the procedure; gross hematuria is uncommon.

-Tips and Tricks for Suprapubic Catheterization in a Child
+Tips and Tricks for Suprapubic Aspiration in a Child

-• Frequently the child may spontaneously urinate stimulated by the procedure.
+• Frequently, the child may spontaneously urinate having been stimulated by the procedure.
 Be prepared to collect this urine in a sterile container.

-• During pre-procedure examination or ultrasound, apply minimal pressure to the abdominal wall to avoid triggering urination.
+• During pre-procedure examination or ultrasound-guided bladder visualization, apply minimal pressure to the abdominal wall to avoid triggering urination.

-• If the bladder appears as a hypoechoic area 2 cm in each dimension, it is possible to obtain about 2 mL of urine.
+• If the bladder appears on ultrasound as a hypoechoic area 2 cm in each dimension, it is possible to obtain approximately 2 mL of urine.

 • If the bladder cannot be visualized with ultrasound, there is probably not enough urine due to dehydration or recent voiding.
 Provide hydration if permitted by the patient's clinical condition and repeat the ultrasound after a few minutes.